Luinenburg/Luinenburg/README.md

 - 👀 I’m interested in a lot of things, particularly computer networking.
 - 🌱 I’m currently making it through school.
 - 💞️ I’m goofing with my own projects now, not looking to collab.
-- 🎮 I like a lot of games, currently playing Doom Eternal, Stardew Valley, and Minecraft
+- 🎮 I like a lot of games, currently playing Silent Hill 2.

 Languages I Like:
 - Python